briggsnance24/godwinbypass/README.md

 - Blacklist setting and more for easy hosting
 - Security in mind and leak prevention
 - Frequent updates to improve site support or fix security issues
+- Blah blah blah boring stuff that only nerds get.

 ## Supported Sites
 - [Youtube](https://www.youtube.com)